 - Prove it with corroboration.
 When you’re trying to get prospects to care enough to choose you, it’s important to create “proof points” to corroborate your solution on two levels:

 Franchise Marketing Systems is always willing to help create your value proposition.
-ROI selling is an expertise we provide, and part of our channel expansion capabilities.
+ROI selling is the expertise we provide, and part of our channel expansion capabilities.